Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Introduction

 Complex geometries and highly sensitive screech phenomenon involved in twin rectangular jets require huge amount of computational resources to simulate flow-field around them.
 For this reason, most studies on twin rectangular jets to date have relied on experimental measurements~\cite{seiner1987,walker1990,zilz1990,raman1998,bozak2014a,bozak2014b,bridges2014,karnam2020,karnam2021,esfahani2021}.
 Amongst many efforts, in their seminal study \citet{raman1998} thoroughly investigated the coupling of twin rectangular jets of an aspect ratio of 4.
-The coherence between the two jets were quantified, and a simple test to identify their coupling modes was introduced.
-A parameter $(\alpha)$ was defined based on an inter-nozzle spacing and a radius of the `null' region over which the phase of acoustic wavefronts arriving from dwonstream remain unchanged.
-The sign of $\alpha$ determined whether the null regions of the two jets overlap or not; when they were separated, anti-symmetric coupling occurred.
-Raman and Taghavi further found that the switch of coupling modes were associated with the transition of effective source locations, leading to the growth of such null regions.
-The anti-symmetric coupling mode reduced the sound pressure level in the inter-nozzle region, while the other case amplified it.
+The coherence between the two jets was quantified, and a simple test to identify their coupling modes was introduced.
+Based on the inter-nozzle spacing $(s)$ and the radius of the `null' region $(n)$, over which the phase of acoustic wavefronts arriving from downstream remained unchanged, a parameter $(\alpha)$ was defined such that $\alpha = \frac{s-2n}{h}$.
+Here, the reference length scale was given by the nozzle exit height ($h$).
+The sign of $\alpha$ then determined whether the `null' phase regions of the two jets overlapped or not; when they were separated ($\alpha > 0$), anti-symmetric coupling occurred.
+In contrast, when they were overlapped ($\alpha < 0$), the two jets were coupled symmetrically. \citet{raman1998} further found that the switch of coupling modes was associated with the transition of effective source locations, leading to the growth of such null regions.
+In this study the anti-symmetric coupling mode reduced the sound pressure level in the inter-nozzle region, while the other case amplified it.

 An empirical model to estimate variation of far-field acoustic radiation ($\Delta$SPL) due to twin effects was suggested by~\citet{bozak2014b}.
-The effects of inter-nozzle spacing, temperature ratio, jet Mach number and the dependence on frequency and observer angles were included in this model.
+The effects of inter-nozzle spacing, temperature ratio, and jet Mach number as well as the dependence on frequency and observer angles were included in this model.
 To account for the effects of nozzle aspect ratio, the model was applied to two different nozzle geometries with aspect ratios of 2 and 8.
-In comparison with the simple estimate which simply doubled sound pressure of a single jet with the assumption of incoherence of the twins, the model reduced errors in $\Delta$SPL a bit by considering the shielding effects by twin jets.
+The easiest estimation of twin-jet noise can be achieved by simply doubling sound pressure of a single jet with the assumption of uncorrelated twins.
+Compared to this scenario, the empirical model reduced errors in $\Delta$SPL slightly by considering the shielding effects of the twin jet.
 Nevertheless, the data set used to derive this empirical model covered subsonic jets only.